InternLM/HuixiangDou/evaluation/README.md

 For bge-large-zh-v1.5

 - The chunksize range should be (423, 1240)
-- The compression rate of embedding.tokenzier is slightly lower
+- The compression rate of embedding.tokenizer is slightly lower
 - The best F1@throttle obtained on the right value is 72.23@0.34

 The basis for choosing splitter is: